 3. At which center can I begin my studies?

 First-year students begin their studies in our Foundation Year Program at the Costa Rica Center in Heredia.

-Transfer students that have more than 24 college credits, may possibly begin their studies at the LIU Global Centers in Costa Rica, Europe, China, or Asia-Pacific Australia.
+Transfer students have more than 24 college credits may possibly begin their studies at the LIU Global Centers in Costa Rica, Europe, or Pacific.
 Prospective students are encouraged to speak with an admissions counselor and LIU Global staff to discuss their specific options.

 4. Can I visit in person to hear more about options in LIU Global?

 You may schedule an appointment with our Admissions Office.
 Your visit will consist of a conversation with Admissions and LIU Global staff.
 While most of our students and faculty members are abroad, it will be possible to meet with students either in person or via zoom.
 Please note: Visiting the campus is not required for admission to LIU Global.

 5. How many students enroll in LIU Global each year?

 Approximately 30 (or more) new freshman students begin the LIU Global program each fall.
 During the fall and spring semesters, we accept transfer students and visiting students who would like to study abroad either from LIU or from other Colleges and Universities.